Honda Civic: How We'd Spec It for 2023 | Edmunds

 The 2022 Honda Civic was the Edmunds Top Rated Sedan last winter, and in the year since then the Civic lineup has only gotten better.
 Shortly after we gave it top-rated honors, a new five-door hatchback arrived, and the sporty Civic Si sedan returned to the lineup, too.

-The big news for 2023, though, is the return of the performance-oriented Civic Type R. It lands back in showrooms with enough heat under the hood to make it the most powerful production Honda ever sold in the U.S. market.
+The big news for the 2023 Honda Civic, though, is the return of the performance-oriented Civic Type R. It lands back in showrooms with enough heat under the hood to make it the most powerful production Honda ever sold in the U.S. market.

 Considering how much critics and consumers like the latest Civic, Honda hasn’t fiddled much with the recipe for 2022 — aside from adding the Type R, of course.
 The base price is higher because Honda dropped the LX trim level for 2023, making the Sport trim the entry-level model.
 (Driving enthusiasts on a budget will be happy to know that the Sport hatchback is available with a sweet six-speed manual gearbox.)
 Honda also includes two years or 24,000 miles of complimentary scheduled maintenance with every Civic purchase, another change for 2023.